vcrn/fash/README.md

 # fash

-fash is a cross-platform GUI-app for computing hashes of files and comparing them to supplied hashes.
+`fash` (file hasher) is a cross-platform GUI-app for computing hashes of files and comparing them to supplied hashes. `fash` can compute hashes using the algorithms SHA256, SHA1 and MD5.

 <div align="center">
   <img src="assets/demo.gif" alt="Demo GIF of FeO running."/>